philippe-granet/just-ask/README.md

 * `dockerRestApiUri` - Represents the Docker Rest API URI (could be `unix:///var/run/docker.sock` or `http://192.168.43.130:2375`).
 * `localhost` - Represents the hostname of the machine on which the Docker Daemon is running on (Its safe to leave its value as `0.0.0.0` )
-* `dockerImagePort` - Represents the port number that is exposed inside the docker container.
 * `maxSession` - Represents the maximum number of concurrent sessions that can be supported by the On-demand Hub after which new test session requests will be queued.
 * `mapping` - Represents a set of key-value pairs wherein `browser` represents the `browser flavor` and `target`